-- (4) The agency must maintain the appropriate state facility licensure if offering medication treatment or medication replacement services. - by MAD to render IOP services to an eligible recipient.
+- (4) The agency must maintain the appropriate state facility licensure if offering medication treatment or medication replacement services. - (5) The agency must hold an IOP interdepartmental council approval letter and be enrolled by MAD to render IOP services to an eligible recipient.
 In the application process each IOP must identify if it is a youth program, an adult program, a transitional age program, or multiple programs.
 Transitional age programs must specify the age range of the target population.
 A MAD IOP agency will be provisionally approved for a specified timeframe to render IOP services to an eligible recipient.
 During this provisionally approved time, MAD or its designee will determine if the IOP meets MAD IOP requirements and if so, the agency will receive an approval letter for IOP full enrollment.